sudoforge/docker-mumble-server/README.md

 ### Configuration options

-The following variables can be passed into the container (when you execute `docker run`) to change various confirguation options.
+The following variables can be passed into the container (when you execute `docker run`) to change various confirguration options.

 For example: